kavia-common/sp-performance-analysis-and-ranking-176402-176411/sp_ranking_backend/README.md

 - MAX_CONCURRENCY: Concurrency limit for background tasks
 - CACHE_TTL_MINUTES: Cache expiration in minutes
 - EXPORT_TMP_DIR: Temp directory for export files
-- ALLOWED_ORIGINS: Comma-separated list of CORS origins
+- ALLOWED_ORIGINS: Comma-separated list of CORS origins or * for all

 ## Project Structure